gauravGunjal14/Orion/README.md

-# 🔍 DSA Visualizer
+# 🔍 Orion

-Welcome to **DSA Visualizer** — a modern web-based platform to **visualize Data Structures and Algorithms** through interactive and intuitive animations.
+Welcome to **Orion** — a modern web-based platform to **visualize Data Structures and Algorithms** through interactive and intuitive animations.

 Built for students, educators, and developers who want to understand core DSA concepts in a visual and engaging way.